Donald Trump’s First State Dinner Features Star-Studded Guest List

 — Mark Knoller (@markknoller) April 23, 2018

-As reported by PEOPLE, a press release from the Office of the First Lady explained the meaning behind the menu as it is to “celebrate the wondrous first harvest of spring, using greens from the White House kitchen garden.”
+As reported by PEOPLE, a press release from the Office of the First Lady explained that the menu intends to “celebrate the wondrous first harvest of spring, using greens from the White House kitchen garden.”
 Along with that, Hillary Clinton’s China is being used for the state dinner.

 President Donald Trump may have spoken out against state dinners at the White House in the past, but the time has come for him to have one of his very own.
 There is a very famous guest list filling up the halls and they are preparing to dine on a menu that will mix the best of both worlds from American and French cuisine.
-It’s an event that is drawing attention from around the entire globe and the fourteenth time the White House has hosted France for a state dinner.
+It’s an event that is drawing attention from around the globe and the 14th time the White House has hosted France for a state dinner.